EU Hits Google With $5 Billion Fine For Pushing Apps On Android Users

 The tech giant plans to appeal the decision, a Google spokesperson tells NPR.

-""Android has created more choice for everyone, not less," the company says.
+"Android has created more choice for everyone, not less," the company says.
 "A vibrant ecosystem, rapid innovation and lower prices are classic hallmarks of robust competition."

 Last year, the European Commission fined Google $2.72 billion for antitrust violations.
 That time, it found Google was using its search service to improperly promote its shopping service.